Less than an hour from downtown Halifax, Nova Scotia, lies a tiny fishing village called Peggys Cove.

 Well, these photos should explain it all.

-One reason people flock to this village is to see and photograph the Peggys Point Lighthouse — one of the most-photographed lighthouses in Canada.
+The main reason people flock to this village is to see and photograph the Peggys Point Lighthouse — one of the most-photographed lighthouses in Canada.
 It sits atop rocks molded and moved by ancient glaciers, which can be dangerous if you're not careful.

 The village of Peggys Cove is said to have been named for the lone survivor of a ship wreck long ago off the coast — a woman or young girl (no one can quite agree on which) who was nicknamed Peggy by the locals who saved her from the sea.